ustaxcourt/2025-digital-environment-rfq/README.md

 The United States Tax Court is an independent Federal court headquartered in Washington, D.C.
 The Court provides a national forum for the formal adjudication of disputes between taxpayers and the Internal Revenue Service.

+# Industry Day

+Industry Day for this opportunity is on February 26, 2025 from 10:00am – 3:00pm ET in the North Courtroom of the US Tax Court’s main location at 400 Second Street, NW, Washington, DC 20217.
+Detailed information about the Court and this solicitation will be shared and group Q&A sessions will provide attendees with the opportunity to ask questions directly to the Court POCs.

+Interested offerors may register for Industry Day by E-mailing [itprocurement@ustaxcourt.gov](mailto:itprocurement@ustaxcourt.gov) by February 21, 2025.
+Use subject line: “Industry Day Registration: Digital Environment”.
+Please share the number of attendees in your party and questions in advance where possible.

 ## Table of Contents

 1. [RFQ Document](https://github.com/ustaxcourt/2025-digital-environment-rfq/blob/a2448efd5ccedeb97a0085e203da338c4cf236be/Digital%20Environment%20RFQ.pdf)